-In order to be considered for re-admission to Term II, you must complete an application form and write an essay explaining how you will be more successful in the program if given another opportunity.
-After a careful review of your file and discussion between Mrs. Watson, Director of Practical Nursing and Mr. Brosnan, Superintendent, it will be decided whether or not you will be allowed to return to the practical nursing program.
+In order to be considered for readmission to Term II, you must complete an application form and write an essay explaining how you will be more successful in the program if given another opportunity.
+After a careful review of your file and discussion between the practical nursing director and the superintendent, it will be decided whether or not you will be allowed to return to the practical nursing program.
 It will be based on your potential for successful academic study and evidence of a more renewed focus to the program.
-If allowed to return, you will receive a re-admission letter and be required to attend classes from the beginning of Term II through the end of Term III in November.
-After receipt of your re-admission letter, you will need to contact the nursing director by April 1st to arrange a date and time for a pre-admission orientation meeting at which time you must take the ATI Fundamentals Proctored Exam and attain a Level I, demonstrate basic skills in nursing laboratory, and also take a dosage calculation test and achieve a score of 100.
+If allowed to return, you will receive a readmission letter and be required to attend classes from the beginning of Term II through the end of Term III in November.
+After receipt of your readmission letter, you will need to contact the nursing director by April 1st to arrange a date and time for a pre-admission orientation meeting at which time you must take the ATI Fundamentals Proctored Exam and attain a Level I, demonstrate basic skills in nursing laboratory, and also take a dosage calculation test and achieve a score of 100.
 There will be only one opportunity for readmission so it is imperative that you successfully complete the entire program by November of the school year you are requesting to attend.

 Financial arrangements are per McCann's policy.
-If you have any questions, please contact Mrs. Deborah Felix at 413-663-5383, ext.
-181 or dfelix@mccanntech.org.
+If you have any questions, please contact Ms. Victoria Tarsa at 413-663-5383, ext.
+181 or vtarsa@mccanntech.org.